SrBrahma/GitHub-Repository-Manager/README.md

 </div>
 <br/>

 _This gif is a little old!
-We are now using the VS Code GitHub login system and the extension is prettier!
+We are now using the VS Code integrated GitHub login system and the extension is prettier!
 The gif will be eventually updated!_

 <h1 align="center">